junyixu/junyixu.github.io/_posts/2018-11-27-Reading-PDF-cross-platform.md

 So, as far as I am concerned, the only purpose of having a mobile phone, is to receive messages from my stupid school who sends important notices only by that stupid tencent QQ??!!

-Um...still, using my dear Arch Linux is always more efficiently.
+Um...still, using my dear Arch Linux is always more efficient.

 ### Reference
 1. <https://blog.yuanbin.me/posts/2013-01/2013-01-31_23-07-00/>